holchan/AutomaLarWEB/.roo/cognee/README.md

 | **`REFERENCES_SYMBOL`** | `(CodeEntity) -> (CodeEntity)` | Weak dependency.
 "What symbols does this macro use?" |
 | **`EXPORTS`** | `(CodeEntity) -> (CodeEntity)` | Public API Map.
 "What symbols does this library expose?" |

-## <a id="3.0-The-Component-Deep-Dive"></a>3.0 The Component Deep Dive: From Theory to Implementation
+## <a id="3.0-The-Component-Deep-Dive"></a>3.0 The Component Deep Dive: Theory to Implementation

-*This section is the detailed engineering guide, explaining the internal logic, responsibilities, and implementation strategies for each component of the system.*
+*Internal logic, responsibilities, and implementation strategies for each component of the system.
+This is the "how" behind our architectural promises.*

----

 ### <a id="3.1-Component-A-The-Parsers"></a>3.1 Component A: The Parsers

 #### <a id="3.1.1-Core-Philosophy-The-Smart-Parser"></a>3.1.1 Core Philosophy: The "Smart Parser" as an Intelligent Witness

-The parser is the foundation of our entire [**"Provable Truth"**](#1.1-The-Guiding-Principle) architecture.
-It is a stateless expert on a single language's syntax, and its only job is to be an **expert witness**.
-It makes **zero assumptions** about any other file or the state of the graph.
+Foundation of our [**"Provable Truth"**](#1.1-The-Guiding-Principle) architecture.
+A stateless expert on a single language's syntax, and its only job is to be an **expert witness**, making **zero assumptions** about any other file or the state of the graph.

-Its most critical responsibility, as defined in [**Pattern 1**](#1.3.1-Pattern-1-The-Smart-Parser), is to use its deep syntactic understanding to deduce a list of high-probability, fully-qualified candidates ([**`possible_fqns`**](#2.2.3.1-possible_fqns)) for every reference it finds.
-This moves the "intelligence" to the edge, where the most context is available, and eliminates the need for fragile, heuristic-based guessing in the linking engine.
+Its most critical responsibility, as defined in [**Pillar 1**](#1.3.1-Pillar-1-The-Smart-Parser), is to use its deep syntactic understanding to deduce a list of high-probability, fully-qualified candidates ([**`possible_fqns`**](#2.2.3.1-The-Linchpin-Field-possible_fqns)) for every reference it finds.
+This moves the "intelligence" to the edge, where the most context is available, and eliminates the need for fragile, heuristic-based guessing in the [**`GraphEnhancementEngine`**](#3.5-Component-E-The-Graph-Enhancement-Engine).

 #### <a id="3.1.2-The-FileContext-Class"></a>3.1.2 The `FileContext` Class: A Parser's Local Brain